krayin/krayin-docs/docs/1.x/advanced/events.md

 ## Introduction

 Event Listeners in Krayin are a way to implement the observer pattern, where listeners respond to events that occur in the application.
 Events can be thought of as announcements made by the application, and listeners are the actions taken in response to those announcements.
-All event classes in Krayin are stored in the **Providers** folder, and the listeners are stored in the **Listeners** folder.
+All event classes in Krayin are stored in the **Providers** directory, and the listeners are stored in the **Listeners** directory.

 ## Creating an Event Class